rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 brackets.
 Use the sequence: day, month, year.
 , prid.
 Kal.
 Dec.
 [30 Nov.]
 1488
-Great Britain and its colonies long calculated the turn of the year on March 25, the Feast of the Annunciation or “Lady Day”).
+Great Britain and its colonies long calculated the turn of the year on March 25, the Feast of the Annunciation or "Lady Day").
 For assistance in establishing Gregorian dates, consult a reference source such as Adriano Cappelli’s Cronologia e Calendario Perpetuo or C.R.
 Cheneyʹs Handbook of Dates for Students of English History.
 15 For publications issued before 1582, supply the equivalent Julian date(s).
 For later